jdhitsolutions/PSCalendar/docs/Show-Calendar.md

 ## OUTPUTS

-### None.
-This command writes to the PowerShell hosting application.
+### None

 ## NOTES

 This command should have an alias of scal.
+It writes to the PowerShell hosting application not to the PowerShell pipeline.

 Learn more about PowerShell: http://jdhitsolutions.com/blog/essential-powershell-resources/